Abdulla-hamideh/tracking-couple-of-favorite-stocks-using-yfinance-library/README.md

 4. the latest financial
 5. forcast for 10 days using arima function in R
 6. GUI added for a particular stock forecast in R
-7. improve the execution time (06/01/2021 = execution time is 4min and 12 sec); it has been improved on (06/02/2021 = excution time is 40 sec) using threading
+7. improve the execution time (06/01/2021 = execution time is 4min and 12 sec); it has been improved on (06/02/2021 = excution time is 40 sec)
 8. correlation between the stocks
 9. scraping the ratios and plotting them in scraping file
 10. simple gui for fundemental analysis